krazyjakee/mystalia-ecsy/README.md

 - To run in production mode: `npm run start:prod`
 - Visit the production server at http://localhost:8080

+### Database migrations

+- When starting from scratch, mongodb wont need to run migrations and can ignore the following
+- If DB changes happen, make sure database migrations are up-to-date
+- Run `migrate-mongo up` to migrate to the latest
+- Run `migrate-mongo create` to create a new migration

 ### Contribution Etiquette

 - Please make a pull request for every contribution